Bachelor of Science in Interior Design

 Interior Design (B.S.) — 54 units

-The major includes six units of prerequisite work and 48 units of additional major courses.
+The major includes 6 units of prerequisite work and 48 units of additional major courses.
 A prescribed sequence of courses must be adhered to as some classes are offered only in the fall or spring semesters.
 Students should check Bulletin descriptions for prerequisites to individual courses.

 All major courses (core and elective) must be passed with a letter grade of C– or better.
 CR/NC is not allowed.